 Are all the Southwest Michigan lakes similar if they are close together?

-Does spring-fed versus river-fed really matter?
+Does spring-fed versus river-fed or aquifer really matter?

 It often does.
 The water source can influence clarity, bottom feel, and seasonal behavior.
 It is not the only factor, but it is a useful starting point when evaluating long-term usability.